mbickers/personal-site/content/resume.md

 {{% /div %}}

 **Tallybook**<br>
-November 2019 &ndash; May 2020
+November 2019 &ndash; May 2020<br>
-- iOS app to keep track of daily tasks
+Tallybook is an iOS app to keep track of daily tasks
-- Prototyped with Adobe XD
-- Written in Swift with SwiftUI and UIKit
+- Developed in Swift with SwiftUI and UIKit

 {{% div class="link-row" %}}
 [github](https://github.com/mbickers/tallybook)